PujaSr/Bicycle_Rental/README.md

 - **Booking Management**: The system tracks each user's current booking and ensures that only one bicycle is booked at a time.
 - **Real-Time Cycle Availability**: The availability of bicycles is updated in real-time as they are rented.
 - **Overdue Management**: The system tracks overdue rentals and updates the status of overdue cycles.
+- **admin dashboard**: The admin has the privilege to update the booking status to return from their admin dashboard.

 ## Tech Stack
 ### Frontend: